 Fleet Insurance and Truck Insurance for Commercial Vehicles

 The Fleet Management and Logistics Industry is one of the best indicators of the heartbeat of the economy of a country.
 Fleet management is a term used to describe the management of any/all aspects relating to a company’s vehicle.
-Fleet vehicles are those vehicles over which a business has some degree of influence in their selection and operation.
+Fleet vehicles are those vehicles over which a business has some degree of influence in its selection and operation.

 What is Fleet insurance?

-Fleet insurance is the insurance of a group of cars, commercial vehicles, and trucks etc. that are insured under the cover of one policy.
+Fleet insurance is the insurance of a group of cars, commercial vehicles, trucks etc. that are insured under the cover of one policy.
 Fleet insurance manages the risk of all your business vehicles under this policy, and is designed to distribute the risk across the board so you do not pay more than once for each peril.

 It does not make financial sense to insure each of them individually under their own insurance policy and pay for each individual vehicle’s risk.
-Fleet insurance assesses the risk of the entire fleet, and evaluates the premiums based on the perils for the entire fleet instead of per vehicle, while catering for those risks specific to owning a high volume of vehicles.
+Fleet insurance assesses the risk of the entire fleet, and evaluates the premiums based on the perils for the entire fleet instead of per vehicle while catering for those risks specific to owning a high volume of vehicles.

 Fleet insurance is an important and effective part of managing the commercial fleet of a business.
 From truck insurance for small businesses to insurance for large fleets of vehicles, there are flexible commercial vehicle insurance options to meet the requirements of any company.
-Businesses require cover that is cost-effective and comprehensive, with an effective account management team to handle claims efficiently and without fuss.
+Businesses require a cover that is cost-effective and comprehensive, with an effective account management team to handle claims efficiently and without fuss.